 While means and methods will vary, one item that all craft brewers share is dependence on their equipment.
 That’s why it’s important to make sure you include equipment breakdown coverage (EBC) as part of your insurance portfolio if you’re in the business of brewing craft beer.

-When most of us think about insurance protection, we think of insuring against fire, wind, theft or injury to other parties due to our negligence.
-But what about an electrical arc that interrupts the power supply, a sudden compressor failure on a glycol chiller or the sudden breakdown of your mash tun or whirlpool?
-These can be expensive items to repair or replace, and the downtime may prove more costly due to the lost revenue and time it may take to get replacement equipment.
+When most of us think about insurance protection, we think of insuring against fire, theft, vandalism, weather-related damages or injury to other parties due to our negligence.
+But what about an electrical arc that interrupts the power supply, a sudden compressor failure on a glycol chiller or the unexpected breakdown of your mash tun or centrifuge?
+These can be expensive items to repair or replace — and the downtime may prove more costly due to the lost revenue and time it may take to get replacement equipment.

 Consider these scenarios:

-In addition to covering the specialized equipment used in your craft, consider routine breakdown of equipment common in many business categories: air conditioning equipment, air tanks, electric motors, electronic data processing equipment, fans and blowers, water heaters and more.
+In addition to covering the specialized equipment used in your craft production facility, you should also consider routine breakdown of equipment common in many business categories such as: air conditioning equipment, air tanks, electric motors, electronic data processing equipment, fans and blowers, water heaters and more.
 All of these can be covered under an equipment breakdown policy or endorsement.

 Consider this important coverage to round out your insurance protection.
 By insuring your equipment against failure or breakdown, you can greatly reduce the financial impact to your business when failures occur.
 For more information, feel free to contact Jason Jordan